 Residents age 65 and older can take as many as two for-credit courses per academic year tuition-free at the University of New Hampshire.
 The student is responsible for all other costs for the class, including fees and mandatory class materials.
 Enrollment is offered on a space-available basis.

-Rutgers, the State University of New Jersey, has a Senior Citizen Audit Program whereby state residents 62 and older can attend classes tuition-free on a space-available, non-credit basis.
-These must be classroom-based courses; online courses don’t fall under the program.
+Rutgers, one of Jersey’s state universities, has its Senior Citizen Audit Program where state residents age 62 can attend classes on a space-available, non-credit basis tuition-free at one of Rutgers’ campuses.
+These must be classroom-based courses.
+Online courses don’t fall under the program.

-Each of the state’s public, post-secondary, degree-granting institutions “must grant a reduction in tuition to senior citizens [age 65 or older] upon request by the student.”
+New Mexico’s bid to put retirees into (or back into) college classes isn’t free, but it’s darn cheap.
+It comes under the guidance of the Senior Citizens Reduced Tuition Act of 1984.
+Each of the state’s public, post-secondary degree-granting institutions must grant a tuition reduction to senior citizens [age 65 or older] upon request by the student.
 The fee: $5 per credit hour.